Louisiana Department Of Archaeology Statewide Marketing Campaign

 In subsequent years, Archaeology Week was expanded to become the Archaeology Month Celebration.

-Posters and campaign to be designed for some of the upcoming archaeological month celebrations included:
+Posters and marketing campaign to be designed for some of the upcoming archaeological month celebrations included:

 2007 Lousiana State Archaeology Poster